ivycat/ivycat-ajax-testimonials/README.md

 1. Download the plugin.
 1. Upload the entire `ivycat-ajax-testimonials` directory to your plugins folder.
-1. Click Activate Plugin in your WordPress plugin page.
+1. In the WordPress Dashboard under Plugins, activate the plugin.

 ### Overview ###

 *Here's the gist:* you add testimonials to the system, and create testimonial groups if you need to categorize them so you can 'pull' them into different areas of the site.
-Then use simple shortcodes to embed a testimonial in a page or post.
+Then use simple shortcodes or a widget to embed a testimonial in a page or post.

 ### Create a Testimonial Group ###